-Before moving on to college, the goal is simple for many of the nation’s premier prospects in the Class of 2020, yet not necessarily easy to attain: Receive an all-important invite to the Blue-Grey All-American Bowl and compete against the best of the best from all over the country.
+Before moving on at the next level in college, the common goal for many of the nation’s premier prospects in the Class of 2021 seems to be rather simple: Receive an all-important invite to the Blue-Grey All-American Bowl and compete against the best of the best from all over the country.

-Also worth mentioning, Cincinnati Bengals’ Paul Brown Stadium has opened its doors on multiple occasions to Blue-Grey Football, along with training facilities for the Philadelphia Eagles, Washington Redskins, Kansas City Chiefs and Chicago Bears.
+Also worth noting over the last 10-plus years of workouts, Cincinnati Bengals’ Paul Brown Stadium has routinely opened up its doors for the nationwide series of All-American Combines, along with training facilities for the New England Patriots, Philadelphia Eagles, Washington Redskins, Kansas City Chiefs and Chicago Bears.